 - Some Gentiles were blessed by God through conversion to Judaism.
 Rahab and Ruth were both Gentile women that turned to God by becoming Jews.
 Both of these women are mentioned in the lineage of Christ (Matt 1:5).

 - We have a single statement in the book of Romans that hints at what kind of law the Gentiles were under.
 Rom 1:14-15 says that the Gentiles had a law of conscience written by God on their hearts.
 This doesn’t tell us much, but it does point out that God had a system for judging the Gentiles… it was just different than the system He used for judging the Jews.

-All of this just gives a glimpse at the pre-Christian Gentile world, but it is enough to paint a picture that God had a plan; we just don’t know exactly how it worked.
+All of this just gives a glimpse at the pre-Christian Gentile world, but it is enough to paint a picture that God had a plan to save those who lived far from Israel; we just don’t know exactly how it worked.

 Will those who are mentally handicapped and cannot grasp the conditions given in the Bible to be saved go to heaven or hell?
 If all humans are born with the sinful nature and HAVE to trust in Jesus to forgive their sin, how can they have that understanding if they are mentally handicapped?